Zink321/Email-Spammer/README.md

-##Installation:
+## Installation:
 1. Install Python on your OS!

-2. run pip3 install art in your cmd
+2. Run pip3 install art in your cmd

 3. Run email-spammer.py